millionsnake/millionsnake/README.md

 - Intermediate proficiency in Japanese and Spanish
 - Currently learning French
 - Plan to learn Mandarin

+## 📂 Additional Information

+For more insights beyond what is covered here, check out the [Additional Details](./ADDITIONAL.md) file in this repository.
+It delves into topics not mentioned in this document, offering a broader perspective on my interests, projects, and journey.

 ## 📞 Contact Info